MASTG-TECH-0056: Installing Apps

 Note that changing this value will break the original signature, so you must re-sign the IPA ( Signing IPA files) to install it on a device that does not have signature validation disabled.

-This bypass might not work if the application requires capabilities that are specific to modern iPads while your iPhone or iPod is a bit older.
+This workaround might not work if the application requires capabilities specific to modern iPads, while your iPhone or iPod is a bit older.

 Possible values for the property UIDeviceFamily can be found in the Apple Developer documentation.